Bulk writes

 // `paginate()` returns an object.
 The object's `data` property

-// contains an array of `Customer` documents.
+// contains an Array of `Customer` documents.

 let data = page.data